Football clubs

 1895 - 1902

-Hastings Rovers was formed in 1895 as All Saints Rovers and spent seven seasons competing for the Carlisle Cup, which they went onto win twice.
-The club changed name in 1897 and played home games at the East Hill and West Hill.
+Hastings Rovers were formed in 1895 as All Saints Rovers and spent seven seasons competing for the Carlisle Cup, winning the trophy twice.
+The club changed its name in 1897 and played home matches on both the East Hill and the West Hill.

 1905

-TThere are reports of a Hastings Rovers in 1905, but it is unknown is this team were a reformed club from the earlier side or completely unrelated.
+There are reports of a Hastings Rovers team in 1905, but it is unknown whether this side was a reformed version of the earlier club or an entirely unrelated team.

 1910 - 1913

-Formed as Municipal Employes in 1910, this team changed name to Hastings Rovers in 1912 and spent three seasons competing for the Hillier Cup; home games were played at the East Hill.
+Formed as Municipal Employes in 1910, the team adopted the Hastings Rovers name in 1912 and spent three seasons competing for the Hillier Cup.
+Home matches were played on the East Hill.

 Hastings Tramways